itucsdb1610/artskull/docs/installation.rst

 Installation on Windows
 	- Open command prompt
-	- Write ìpython -m pip install psycopg2î and hit enter
+	- Write ‚Äúpython -m pip install psycopg2‚Äù and hit enter

 Installation on Linux
 	- Open terminal, terminal commands may change according to your Linux distribution
-	- Write ìpython3 pip install psycopg2î and hit enter
+	- Write ‚Äúpython3 pip install psycopg2‚Äù and hit enter

 Installation may change during time, please check official documentation of psycopg.

 **PostgreSQL**

 PostgreSQL is a database management system that Artskull needs it to work on a local system.
 Before installation of PostgreSQL we are suggesting that you should check minimum system requirements first.
-Because performance of your local computer will affect the query speed and this will affect the Artskullís performance.
+Because performance of your local computer will affect the query speed and this will affect the Artskull‚Äôs performance.
 If your computer fits into system requirements, please follow the steps.

 Installation on Windows
 	- Download required executable files from PostgreSQL website.
 	- Open the installation file
-	- Enter both password fields with ì123456î.
+	- Enter both password fields with ‚Äú123456‚Äù.

 .. figure:: img/installation3.png
    :scale: 50 %
    :alt: postgrepassword
    :align: center

-- Enter port ì5432î
+- Enter port ‚Äú5432‚Äù

 .. figure:: img/installation4.png
    :scale: 50 %